InsideClimateNews/2025-08-chicago-lead-service-lines/README.md

 `tract-to-cca-aggregation-income.ipynb` `tract-to-cca-aggregation-race.ipynb` `tract-to-cca-aggregation-poverty.ipynb` These aggregate ACS data to the level of Chicago's 77 [Community Areas](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Community-Areas-Map/cauq-8yn6).

-`process_inventory.R`This combines the outputs of the previous scripts, workbooks and manual geocoding to create the map layers and the service line data used in the interactive app produced using the code in [this GitHub repository](https://github.com/Grist-Data-Desk/chi-pb).
+`process_inventory.R`This combines the outputs of the previous scripts, notebooks and manual geocoding to create the map layers and the service line data used in the interactive app produced using the code in [this GitHub repository](https://github.com/Grist-Data-Desk/chi-pb).

 `consolidate_addresses.R` This consolidates addresses from the inventory with overlapping street number ranges so that, for example, separate service lines located by the city at 11-13 E ILLINOIS ST and at 11 E ILLINOIS ST both appear in our interactive under the consolidated address 11-13 E ILLINOIS ST.